stolostron/multicluster-observability-operator/docs/MultiClusterObservability-CRD.md

    </td>
    <td>string
    </td>
    <td>Configure --compact.cleanup-interval in compact.
-How often we should clean up partially uploaded blocks and blocks with deletion mark in the background when --wait has been enabled.
-Setting it to "0s" disables it
+How often we should clean up partially uploaded blocks.
+Setting it to "0s" disables it.
 <p>
 Default is 5m
    </td>